Oral health: Brush up on dental care basics

 - Take it one tooth at a time.
 Slide the floss into the space between your gum and tooth.
 Use the floss to gently rub the side of the tooth in an up-and-down motion.
 Unwind fresh floss as you progress to the rest of your teeth.

 - Keep it up.
-If you find it hard to handle floss, use an interdental cleaner — such as a special wooden or plastic pick, stick or brush designed to clean between the teeth.
+If you find it hard to handle floss, use an interdental cleaner — such as a dental pick, pre-threaded flosser, tiny brushes that reach between teeth, a water flosser or wooden or silicone plaque remover.

 See more In-depth